rixed/ramen/rmadmin/chart/README.md

 - ReplayRequest: A pending or past replay request data obtained from the server.
   Tuples has all the columns.

+- RollButtonDelegate: An item delegate for columns which edition consists merely on selecting one amongst several icons; used for the representation of field in time charts.

+- ColorDelegate: An item delegate for color edition.

 Members of "chart/"
 -------------------